navikt/opendistro-elasticsearch/README.md

 Security is now enabled by default.
 ODFE supports a varity of authentication and authorization protocols like LDAP, Kerberos, SAML, OpenID and [more](https://opendistro.github.io/for-elasticsearch-docs/docs/security-configuration/).
 By default this installation creates a list of internal users with passwords.
 NOTE by convenient all users is set to the same password on startup, you can change this by logging into kibana and change the password [there](https://aws.amazon.com/blogs/opensource/change-passwords-open-distro-for-elasticsearch/).

+### Istio support
+This chart is compatible with istio, you can enable/disable istio by setting the flag "odfe.istio.inject" to true/false.
+When running with istio, it will create some access policy, you need to change those access policy according to your services need.

 Use the script generate_certs.sh to generate self signed certs:
 ```
 > ./scripts/generate_certs.sh